FHA Guidelines On Employment Gaps And Job Seasoning Requirements

-- For example, if John Smith has been laid off as an electrical engineer July 1, 2012 and just started his new job as an insurance agent on March 1, 2013, John Smith would not qualify for a mortgage loan until he has been on his new job for at least six months.
+- John Smith would not qualify for a mortgage loan until he has been on his new job for at least six months

-- The reason mortgage lenders want to see job longevity is because they want to make sure that the mortgage loan borrower is stable and will continue being employed in the future.
+- The reason lenders want to see job longevity is because they want to make sure that the mortgage loan borrower is stable and will continue being employed in the future

-- Lender overlays are additional guidelines imposed by lenders in addition to the minimum HUD Guidelines.
-The Gustan Cho Team specializes in government and conventional loans with no lender overlays.
+Lender overlays are additional guidelines imposed by lenders in addition to the minimum HUD Guidelines.
+Gustan Cho Associates Mortgage Group specializes in government and conventional loans with no lender overlays.

-Home buyers and homeowners who have any questions on job longevity and mortgage qualification, please contact us at 1-800-900-8569 or email us at firstname.lastname@example.org.
+Home buyers and homeowners who have any questions on job longevity and mortgage qualification, please contact us at 1-262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.